 Iron heavyweight interfacing to the wrong side of the bag lining pieces, following the manufacturer’s instructions.
 Now is the time to add any pockets, if you prefer you can skip this step.

 Fold the fabric in half, right sides together.

 Stitch around two sides, trim the corners to reduce bulk, being careful not to cut the stitches.

 Turn right side out then fold in the raw edge and press.

-Place pocket 5″ (12.7cm) down from the top of the lining and 5 1/4″ (13.3cm) in from the edge.
+Place pocket 5″ (12.7cm) down from the top of the right side of the lining and 5 1/4″ (13.3cm) in from the edge.
 Ensure your unstitched pocket edge is at the bottom of the pocket.

 Stitch the three sides of the pocket, doubling your stitching at the top of the sides for strength. check out my detailed tutorial for how to make a slip pocket.

 Iron fusible fleece to the wrong side of your zip pocket fabric.
 The fusible fleece adds some protection for the tablet.